 While the wildlife is abundant and certainly one of the main reasons people (including us) want to drive the Dempster Highway, it does come with risks.
 Go prepared!
 This region is home to black bears, grizzly bears, and polar bears!
 Not to mention the most intense mosquitoes we've ever seen.

-Bug spray - The bugs can be intense along the Dempster Highway, especially as you make your way towards Tuktoyaktuk.
+Bug spray - The bugs can be intense along the Dempster, especially as you make your way towards Tuktoyaktuk.
 Mosquitoes and other flying critters will become your new best friends if you don't come prepared.
 With bug spray in tow, you'll be able to enjoy outdoor activities during your time in the Arctic.

 Mosquito net - You'll be glad you have a mosquito hat when the bugs get going.
 Never in my life have I seen mosquitoes as intense as those along the Dempster.
 I did not have a mosquito hat on the journey, but oh man, I wish I had.
 They were unbearable at times!